baranovskyimaksym/baranovskyimaksym/README.md

 ### Hi there 👋
-This is my first test repo.
+This is my profile readme.

 - 🔭 I’m currently working on Playwright automation
 - 🌱 I’m currently learning JS/TS